Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Quantum Deep Reinforcement Learning

 The parameters $\boldsymbol{\theta}$ are tuned with an appropriate method to fit a target function.
-E.g. in the domain of supervised machine learning a loss function $\mathcal{L}$ can be minimized by performing gradient descent in $\nabla_{\boldsymbol{\theta}}\mathcal{L}$.
-Several analytic and numeric methods allow for calculating gradients of quantum circuits with respect to their parameters~\cite{khan1999, schuld2019, luo2020}.
+E.g., in the domain of supervised machine learning, a loss function $\mathcal{L}$ can be minimized by performing gradient descent.
+Several analytic and numeric methods enable calculating gradients of quantum circuits with respect to their parameters, such as the finite difference methid~\cite{khan1999}, the parameter shift rule~\cite{mitarai2018} and adjoint differentiation~\cite{jones2020}.

-A critical aspect is how classical data can be encoded into a PQC.
-Various encoding methods for quantum machine learning tasks have been suggested~\cite{schuld2018} but recent results on the expressiveness of quantum circuits emphasize the advantages of repeated encodings, also referred to as data re-upload~\cite{perez-salinas2020, schuld2021a}.
+Various encoding methods for quantum machine learning tasks have been suggested~\cite{schuld2021}, but recent results on the expressiveness of quantum circuits emphasize the advantages of repeated encodings, also referred to as data re-upload~\cite{perez-salinas2020, schuld2021a}.
 Such an ansatz enables the circuit to compute functions of the form